JehonaD/CyberPlants-Automated-Hydroponics-Solution-Maintenance-and-Monitoring-/README.md

 - Ensure that **CoolTerm** is properly connected to the Arduino via the correct serial port.
 - Double-check that the **Arduino IDE**’s serial monitor is closed when using **CoolTerm**.
 - If TeamViewer is not connecting properly, verify your internet connection or recheck the TeamViewer ID and password.
+- If LCD is turned on but the writing is not visible, toggle with the 10kohm potentiometer knob
 - [**Detailed Manual**](https://docs.google.com/document/d/1stZTwr3HXEx61PR2mRrPpaU4MkBGXDxLLtloeoPNF5o/edit?usp=sharing): Look at this manual for more detailed instructions on sections 4 and 5 if you need help.